Tesla shares slide as CEO Musk and President Trump have a public face-off

 Elon Musk, CEO of Tesla and self-proclaimed “first buddy” of President Donald Trump, has stepped up criticism of the president’s massive tax legislation in recent days.
 Investors are starting to notice.

-Tesla shares dropped more than 5 percent on Thursday on a day otherwise devoid of news for the electric vehicle maker, leading traders to speculate that Musk’s increasingly pointed rhetoric suggests strain in the relationship that has benefitted his sprawling empire of businesses.
+Tesla shares dropped nearly 9 percent on Thursday on a day otherwise devoid of news for the electric vehicle maker, leading traders to speculate that Musk’s increasingly pointed rhetoric suggests strain in the relationship that has benefitted his sprawling empire of businesses.

 Trump said on Thursday that Musk was upset because the bill took the EV mandate away.